bimdata/documentation-old/doc_sphinx/platform/organize.rst

 A project belongs in a Cloud.

-On the Project's page, the Viewer shows you information about your Models: Model Preview, Map with the surrounding, User's list, Documents of the Project.
+On the Project's screen, the Viewer shows you information about your Models: Model Preview, Map with the surrounding, User's list, Documents of the Project.
-From the Project's page, you can invite Users (for more info, see Collaborate chapter), add Documents (see Add Content).
+From the Project's screen, you can invite Users (for more info, see Collaborate chapter), add Documents (see Add Content).

 You can create directoru